GreenSaladLeaf/Bike-Share/README.md

 #### Step 9: Applying the Standardized Station Names and IDs
 This step integrates the standardized station names and IDs across the dataset by joining it with the mapping_station table.
 This ensures consistency in station information throughout the data.

+##### 9.1 Query to Apply Standardized Names and IDs
+The mapping_station table is used to update both start_station and end_station names and IDs.
+This is achieved through two levels of joins, prioritizing station IDs and names for mapping.

 ```sql
 WITH formatted_data AS (